-The Regional District of Central Kootenay is actively making revision to Electoral Area G Land Use Bylaw No. 2452 since the PUBLIC HEARING held on July 4th, 2017 and following an OPINION POLL that was distrubuted in the Fall of 2017.
+The Regional District of Central Kootenay has completed making revision to Electoral Area G Land Use Bylaw No. 2452 since the PUBLIC HEARING held on July 4th, 2017 and following an OPINION POLL that was distrubuted in the Fall of 2017.
 Revisions are expected to provide clarity on Bylaw provisions and provide new information on community assets, water protection, development permit areas and emergency management and response.

 A Draft Comprehensive Land Use Bylaw was presented to the communities of Electoral Area G during the month of November 2015.
 During that time, it was expressed that other areas may want to participate.
 An informal survey of residents outside of the Plan area was conducted in January and February of 2016.
 At that time, it was concluded that the Plan area boundaries may be expanded to include the communities of Rosebud Lake and Nelway.

 RDCK planning staff have been engaged in several workshops over the spring and summer with residents and property owners in that area to incorporate them into the Draft Comprehensive Land Use Bylaw.

 An OCP Bylaw is a general statement of objectives and policies for land use, and for the form and character of future development.
 This land use bylaw serves as a guide to the RDCK Board, the public, and the development community in decision-making for land use.
 The OCP Bylaw maps identify ‘land use designations’ or types of development that the RDCK Board will consider in certain locations, as well as Development Permit Areas (DPAs) where special guidelines apply.
 The policies of an OCP are implemented through the Zoning Bylaw.
 The OCP includes:

 - Community Vision Statement(s) and Guiding Principles that describe overall community values for the next 5 years or longer;